unm-digital-history/campus-history/essays/womens-resource-center/index.md

 {% include aside.html class="left" text="Through feminist empowerment, the goal is to develop equity across all students regardless of race, gender, identity, sexual orientation or class." %}

-In the 1970's the Womens Resource Center was developed to act a center for women that could provide resources in regards to sexual assualt, rape, abortions, domestic violence, etc. Essentially upon its early developments, the center was a safe haven.
-In the spring of 1972, a proposal was submitted for the Womens Center and their direct relationship to Women Studies.
+In the 1970's the Womens Resource Center was developed to act as a center for women that could provide resources in regards to sexual assualt, rape, abortions, domestic violence, etc. Essentially, upon its early developments, the center was a safe haven.
+In the spring of 1972, a proposal was submitted and later approved for the Womens Center and their direct relationship to Women Studies.
 This proposal included goals, purposes and overall objectives for the center.
 Note that in 1972, the WRC was known as the W.C.C (Women's Coordinating Center.)

 {% include juxtapose.html